We are available 24/7 on this email

-A common misconception is that app localization is essentially app translation.
+A common misconception is that app localisation is essentially app translation.
 In actuality, the differences are monumental from a native consumer’s point of view.

-A translation will offer the customer a rudimentary understanding of your app and its content, but guiding them to take action and develop a cohesive relationship with your brand requires localization.
+A translation will offer the customer a rudimentary understanding of your app and its content, but guiding them to take action and develop a cohesive relationship with your brand requires localisation.

-The benefits of app localization are classified as the following:
+The benefits of app localisation are classified as the following:

 - It shows respect for cultural differences